Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Add an integrated mesh layer/README.md

 ## About the data

 This integrated mesh depicts the city of Girona, Spain and is attributed to the Institut Cartogràfic i Geològic de Catalunya (ICGC).
 The data was produced from [photogrammetrically correct imagery](https://pro.arcgis.com/en/pro-app/help/data/imagery/ortho-mapping-in-arcgis-pro.htm).
-Areas of white space within the integrated mesh are areas which had poor overlapping coverage from photos.
+Areas of white space within the integrated mesh are areas that had poor overlapping coverage from photos.

 ## Additional information